8-Ball Pool Rules and Terms | Blatt Billiards

 To win the game, you must also sink the 8-ball but can only do so after you have sunk all of your seven balls.
 If you accidentally sink the 8-ball before you sink all seven of your balls, your opponent automatically wins the game.

-8-Ball Terms/Rules You Need to Know
+8-Ball Terms and Rules You Need to Know

 pool billiard table with a cue pointing at the number 1 ball.